ALICE HOFFMANN-FULLER, diversifying curatorial & art practices by cross-disciplinarity, activism & community expertise

 There are those very real challenges of FUNDING (yes, please, more please, potential benefactors, reading this!)
 And funding applications.
 OMG!
 Dense, sterile, text-speak representations of your life’s work in a character-limited text box, drowning in an administrative quagmire of the application portal to hell…hahaha… (Grantium users, you know this!)

 Then the cliff-face learning curve of new technology and how to use it and literally the time spent- sleepless nights learning how to make and edit digital worlds, the remote meetings, the back and forth across emails… The isolation.
 The practical aspects of helping artists who work physically convert work to digital.
-Then the pushing, promoting, all the time fighting to prove the projects’ validity and convincing people of the need for something like this.
+Then the pushing, promoting, all the time fighting to prove the projects’ validity and convince people of the need for something like this.
 It’s an adrenal nightmare.
 Nurturing, unfortunately, isn’t all pleasant hand-holding of artists; it’s also the reality of persuading people to invest time, funds and effort.
 This and endeavouring to find a safe median between multiple different artists and their individual needs (and creative egos, including ours!)
 It’s exhausting.

 Schemata is a contemporary experimental art platform showcasing works from emerging and established artists pushing the boundaries in sound and vision.
 So how is roughly the process when you envisage all these different formats articulating and balancing?
 Is it something planned or that happens naturally?
 And why does it make sense from your point of view to integrate all this?